Setogit/ntdemo/README.md

 ```
 The output should be `True`.
 Caveat: PyTorch 1.0 does not run on `g2.2xlarge` EC2 instance due to `old_gpu_warn`.

-## Chatbot Model Training on GPU and CPU
+## Deep Learning Model Training on GPU and CPU

 The second model example built in the `ntdemo2` container is chatbot (English and Japanese) which is a modified version of <a href="https://pytorch.org/tutorials/" target="_blank">the tutorial</a> provided by the PyTorch team.
-It's <a href="https://arxiv.org/abs/1506.05869" target="_blank">seq2seq model with attention</a>.

 The inference/evaluation (single run) is fast enough on CPU, but for training, GPU helps a lot to run millions of iterations.
-For example, the chatbot training on `g3s` EC2 instance with `Tesla M60` GPU takes less than one hour.
-On MacBook Pro CPU, it takes 10 hours for 30000 iterations.
+For example, the chatbot training on `g3s` EC2 instance with `Tesla M60` GPU takes less than one hour for 30,000 iterations.
+On MacBook Pro CPU, it takes 10 hours.

 ```shell
 root@0c0b3f286a39:/work/chatbot# python chatbot.pyc -h